The-Compilers/CryptoYard/backend/doc/reports.md

 An executed buy order means that:

-* A cryptocurrency has been purchased
+* A cryptocurrency has been purchased (base currency)
-* Either fiat currency or cryptocurrency has been sold
+* Either fiat currency or cryptocurrency has been sold (quote currency)
 * A fee has been paid (in either cryptocurrency or fiat currency)

+Note: For EUR/USD and other fiat/USD markets the calculation would be the same as for crypto/USD market.

+If transaction.feeCurrency is USD:

+* feeInUsd = transaction.fee
+* wallet.usd.amount -= feeInUsd

+If transaction.feeCurrency is not USD:

+* feeInUsd = transaction.fee * (wallet.(transaction.feeCurrency).averageObtainPrice)
+* wallet.(transaction.feeCurrency).amount -= transaction.fee

 Wallet changes for crypto/USD buy order:

 * usdSpentInTransaction = transaction.baseAmount * transaction.price
 * wallet.usd.amount -= usdSpentInTransaction
+* usdSpentInTransaction += feeInUsd

 Wallet changes for crypto/crypto buy order:

 * quoteCoinSpentInTransaction = transaction.baseAmount * transaction.price
 * wallet.quoteCoin.amount -= quoteCoinSpentInTransaction
-* usdSpentInTransaction = quoteCoinSpentInTransaction * wallet.quoteCoin.averageObtainPrice
+* usdSpentInTransaction = quoteCoinSpentInTransaction * wallet.quoteCoin.averageObtainPrice + feeInUsd

 Common wallet changes for both crypto/USD and crypto/crypto buy order: